UPPS 03.01.11 - Employee Financial Obligations

 inform the employee that failure to resolve the indebtedness may result in further legal action;

-hold any TRS Requests for Deposit Refunds until the debt has either been repaid in full or by an agreed upon payment plan; and
+hold any Teacher Retirement System Requests for Deposit Refunds until the debt has either been repaid in full or by an agreed upon payment plan; and

 inform the individual of the option for reconsideration as described in Section 03.05.